NOT FOR DISTRIBUTION TO UNITED STATES NEWS WIRE SERVICES OR

 Reserve Life Index ("RLI")

-Based on these latest reserves updates for the 2020-year-end process, Pieridae’s 2P RLI is 13.2 years.
+Based on these latest reserves updates for the 2021-year-end process, Pieridae’s 2P RLI is 17.7 years.

 Net Present Value Summary

-Pieridae’s crude oil, natural gas and NGLs reserves were evaluated using the IC4 forecast pricing and foreign exchange rates at January 1, 2021, as described above.
+Pieridae’s crude oil, natural gas and NGLs reserves were evaluated using the four-consultant average (“IC4”) forecast pricing and foreign exchange rates on January 1, 2022, as described above.
 The NPV value is prior to the provision for interest, debt service charges and general and administrative (“G&A”) expense.
 It should not be assumed that the NPV of future net revenue estimated by Deloitte represents the fair market value of Pieridae’s reserves.

-Summary of Before-Tax Present Value of Future Net Revenue at December 31, 2020 (1)
+Summary of Before-Tax Present Value of Future Net Revenue on December 31, 2021 (1)

 The corporation was able to protect base production throughout the year due to optimization and maintenance programs, the results of which provide one of the lowest corporate declines amongst our peers.
-Incremental volumes were added via two acquisitions and the tie in of one well adding a PDP volume of 7,753 Mmboe and an NPV10 of $24.6 million.
+These relatively low-cost investments generated attractive rates of return and significantly improved our already low production decline.
+Key optimization projects included plunger lift optimization and liquid loading mitigation in the wellbore, and gas compression optimization at surface.

 For further information please contact: